 The forests of Helambu and Langtang are prime examples of temperate and sub-alpine vegetation.
 The dense oak and pine forests on the trail up the Langtang region trek valley are of particular interest.
 As usual in this part of Nepal, the Rhododendrons form a spectacular display during spring.
 On the other hand, the wildlife in this area is dominated by many bird species with migratory birds using the Gosainkunda area as a temporary sanctuary.
 Look for Deer and Monkeys in the lower forests and, perhaps, Thar and Pica in the alpine hillsides.

 When to visit?

 The best times for trekking in the Langtang area are the main seasons of spring (February to late April) and autumn (late September to late November).
-It is possible to trek even during winters, especially in Helambu, but higher parts may have too much snow like the Ganesh Himal and Ganja La, which are likely to be closed due to snow at this time.
+It is possible to trek even during winter, especially in Helambu, but higher parts may have too much snow like the Ganesh Himal and Ganja La, which are likely to be closed due to snow at this time.

-Most of the trekking routes in Helambu trek and Langtang Trek are well served with teahouses that assist in making independent trekking possible.
+Most of the trekking routes in Helambu Trek and Langtang Trek are well served with teahouses that assist in making independent trekking possible.
 There are no such facilities in the Ganesh Himal, Kyangjin Gompa, and over the Ganja La.
 For these areas, the groups need to be fully self-sufficient and require the assistance of experienced local guides.